kartikayverma56/cs452-mergesort/README.md

     int level;
 };
 ```
 This is the argument we plan to pass to **parallel_mergesort**().
 We call **buildArgs**() to build an instance of *struct argument*.
-In this struct, the field *left* represents the left index in the array, the *right* field represents the right index array.
+In this struct, the field *left* represents the leftmost index of the array, the *right* field represents the rightmost index of the array.
 The field *level* represents the current level.
 To explain this better, let us once again use the following two lines as an example:

 ```c
 	struct argument *arg=buildArgs(0, n-1, 0);